LLEMA: Evolutionary Search with LLMs for Multi-Objective Materials Discovery: Introduction

-To evaluate \AlgName, \textbf{we introduce a benchmark suite of 14 diverse, industrially critical discovery tasks} spanning wide-bandgap semiconductors, hard coatings, dielectrics, photovoltaics, and more (Figure~\ref{fig:tasks}).
-Unlike prior work that optimizes a single property in isolation, our tasks capture industrially relevant challenges that are inherently \emph{multi-objective}.
-For example, discovering wide-bandgap semiconductors, a task critical for power and optoelectronic industries, requires simultaneously optimizing band gap and formation energy, rather than targeting either property alone.
-Such formulations reflect the reality of materials discovery, where progress hinges on balancing multiple constraints at once.
-The suite covers problems that are experimentally demanding and central to applications across electronics, energy, coatings, optics, and aerospace (Appendix~\ref{app:data}).
-By combining chemistry-informed design with iterative LLM-guided evolution, \AlgName goes beyond proposing candidates that are good at a single metric, instead generating \emph{plausible, synthesizable materials} that satisfy complex, real-world objectives.

-We evaluate \AlgName using \texttt{GPT-4o-mini} \citep{openai2023gpt} and \texttt{Mistral-Small-3.2-24B-Instruct-2506} \citep{jiang2024mixtral} as LLM backbones.
+To evaluate \AlgName, \textbf{we introduce a new benchmark suite of 14 diverse, industrially relevant discovery tasks}.
+The benchmark focuses on application-critical settings, covering problems relevant to electronics, energy, coatings, optics, and aerospace (Appendix~\ref{app:data}).
+Unlike existing benchmarks that focus on optimizing a single material property, each task in our suite is formulated as an explicit \emph{multi-objective discovery} problem satisfying multiple properties.
+For example, discovering wide-bandgap semiconductors, a task critical for power and optoelectronic industries, requires simultaneously optimizing band gap and formation energy, rather than optimizing for a property in isolation.
+By capturing the complexity of real-world materials design, this benchmark provides a rigorous testbed for data-efficient, multi-objective discovery under physical and chemical constraints.
+Combining chemistry-informed design with iterative LLM-guided evolution, \AlgName goes beyond proposing candidates that are good at a single metric, instead generating \emph{plausible, synthesizable materials} that satisfy complex, real-world objectives.
+We evaluated \AlgName using \texttt{GPT-4o-mini} \citep{openai2023gpt} and \texttt{Mistral-Small-3.2-24B-Instruct-2506} \citep{mistral_small_3_2_24b_instruct_2506} as LLM backbones.
 Our results demonstrate that \AlgName consistently discovers chemically valid and structurally accurate candidates, with faster convergence across test settings.
-Our analysis further highlights the crucial role of rule-guided generation, memory-based feedback, and surrogate-assisted property prediction in \AlgName’s performance.
-The major contributions of this work are as follows:
+Our analysis further highlights the crucial role of rule-guided generation, memory-based feedback, and surrogate-assisted property prediction in \AlgName 's performance.
+The contributions of this work are summarized as: